Ampiduxmoe/osubot-lazer/README.md

 The way original bot was written does not really support easy expansion in the directions I want.
 For example addition of Telegram client, update of Performance Points calculation or implementation of something like "Top plays of the week" for chat groups is not feasible without rewriting most of the codebase.
 I have a lot of new features in mind, so it is in my best interest to build a more robust and maintainable bot from the ground up.

 # What's different
-Though it is still early in development, [bot](https://vk.com/club224713087) already has some notable changes and features you might be interested in if you used [the old one](https://vk.com/sosubot).
+Though [bot](https://vk.com/club224713087) is not quite finishied yet, it already has some notable changes and features you might be interested in if you used [the old one](https://vk.com/sosubot).
 ### Changes
 - Responses have less clutter and more alignment (important for lists like chat leaderboard on a map) and therefore are easier to read.